 Hour Exams will be given twice during the semester.
-The first will be on Monday, February 27; the second will be on Friday, April 20.
+The first will be on Wednesday, February 26; the second will be on Wednesday, April 16.
 The first hour exam will cover all material presented in class or assigned for reading from the beginning of the term through the day of the exam; the second exam will cover material done in class or assigned for reading from approximately Feb.
-29 through the date of the second exam, although for purposes of continuity, some material from the first half of the semester might appear on the second exam.
+28 through the date of the second exam, although for purposes of continuity, some material from the first half of the semester might appear on the second exam.
 The exact scope of the exams will be discussed thoroughly in class prior to exam dates.

 In addition to weekly homeworks, you will also have a more extensive mathematical modeling program to complete (using Mathematica).
-This project will require that you use Mathematica to
+This project will require that you use Mathematica and mathematical modeling techniques to generate answers to a realistic physics problem.

-The final exam will be given in this room on Saturday (sorry folks, I don't make the exam schedule) May 5 from 1:00-3:00.
+The final exam will be given in this room (Dumbach 230) on Saturday (sorry folks, I don't make the exam schedule) May 3 from 1:00-3:00.
 The final exam will be comprehensive, covering everything we have studied during the semester.